NicolasSerranoGarcia/Pacman-game/README.md

 ## ✨ Overview

-The **Pacman-game** project offers a robust implementation of the classic arcade experience, allowing developers to explore game mechanics while recreating a nostalgic favorite.
+The **Pacman-game** project offers a robust implementation of the classic arcade experience, allowing me to pave my way into the C languaje.
+This is a really simple bash implementation.

 **Why Pacman-game?**

-This project serves as a comprehensive tool for developers looking to build engaging arcade games.
+This project served as a way to better understand C functionality.
 The core features include:

 - 🎮 **Game Map Rendering:** Visualize the game state for easier debugging and enhancements.
 - 👻 **Character Movement:** Simplify movement mechanics, reducing complexity in game design.